LaMitaOne/Flowmotion/README.md

 https://lamita.jimdosite.com/

 At first I just wanted a little picture gallery for my player… but it grew a bit :D
-Not bad for my first component ever think :D
 So I thought maybe some of you will like it too :)

 Some things are not perfect yet, some not fully implemented,